Sustainability is inherent to our purpose of empowering people to stay a step ahead in life and in business.

 In the Netherlands, ING’s Financially Fit programme offers a broad set of products and services that support customers in making better financial decisions.
 For example, the “Kijk Vooruit” (“Look Ahead”) tool gives an overview of planned and predicted transactions, giving users more control over their finances.

 We offer a range of websites, blogs, tools, webinars and dialogue sessions to deliver on our promise, such as the Financially Fit Test, already available in several countries.
-And to gain insight into how people around the globe spend, save, invest and feel about money, we conduct the ING International Survey.
+In 2017, we launched the THINK website, where ING analysts share their insights on a range of economic and financial matters to help people make better decisions.

 ING wants to positively impact communities both near and far from where we operate.
 We put an emphasis on young people, because to become a financially capable adult you need to start developing the right skills at a young age.